 Training and Practical

-After you have passed your theory test you will be able to move onto practical LGV 2 CAT C Training.
+After you have passed your theory test you will be able to move on to practical LGV 2 CAT C Driver Training.
 We advise and discuss with our customers the best course for them and arrange the appropriate measures for them to start learning.
 We will then enrol you onto a course and these take place during the working week, testing however can be arranged on Saturday or during the week.

 Our practical training sessions are completed over a period of four to five days.

 This will give you enough time to go around the different test routes and will give you the time to try the various exercises you will need to learn in order to pass your test.
-It will also give your instructors a good indication on your strengths and weakness and they will be able to assess if you are ready to take your test.
+It will also give your instructors a good indication of your strengths and weakness and they will be able to assess if you are ready to take your test.

-Once you have passed your practical DVSA test, if you are planning on driving a category C vehicle commercially you will then need to take a Module 4 CPC course.
 This is a practical, ‘show me’, ‘tell me’ test conducted at our driving test centres by our own examiners.
 On the day of your test, you will receive 2.5 hours of training which will cover all elements of the practical test.
 If you are successful you will receive a Module 4 Pass certificate.